 Until recently, areas that might contain buried archaeological structures, for example the remains of burial mounds from the Viking Ages or medieval houses, were investigated by a method called “topsoil stripping”: the mechanical removal of ca. 15-20% of the uppermost layer of the ground in parallel trenches.
 This approach, however, is time-consuming and thus expensive, plus it can lead to sites being overlooked.
 Most importantly, though, it can destroy archaeological traces.

-Another, non-destructive way to search for and investigate sites is the use of geophysical prospection devices such as the ground penetrating radar (GPR) with which we can scan the underground without the need to excavate.
-A modern, motorised GPR can investigate several hectares per day, providing us with information about large areas in a short amount of time.
-However, the electromagnetic waves that are being send into the subsurface by the georadar are influenced by environmental factors present at the study site, for example different soil and sediment types or the amount of moisture in the ground.
+Another, non-destructive way to search for and investigate sites is the use of geophysical prospection devices such as the georadar with which we can scan the underground without the need to excavate.
+A modern, motorised georadar can investigate several hectares per day, providing us with information about large areas in a short amount of time.
+However, the electromagnetic waves that are being sent into the subsurface by the georadar are influenced by environmental factors present at the study site, for example different soil and sediment types and especially the amount of moisture in the ground.
 For cultural heritage management, this means that for example buried archaeological structures might be well visible in georadar data obtained under dry conditions, while the same structures could become almost invisible when the data were collected after a period of heavy rainfall.
 Obviously, this can cause problems, as the results of our archaeological investigations and registrations need to be reliable.
 Until now, however, this issue has not been researched sufficiently, most probably because it is very complex, involving different fields of expertise including archaeology, geophysics and soil science.

 What we will do